 The learning and teaching methods include:

-- 3 hours lecture per week x 11 weeks
+- 2 hours recorded lecture contents plus 1 hour in person lecture per week x 11 weeks

-- 1 hour tutorial/computer lab x 11 weeks
+- 1 hour tutorial/computer lab per week x 11 weeks

 - 2 hours revision lecture